 The inverse image of a hermitian line bundle $\CLL$ is represented by the divisor

-where $s$ is any nonzero rational section of $\CL$ over $\CX$.
+where $s$ is any nonzero rational section of $\CL$ on $\CX$.

-Similar to hermitian metrics, we only require the Green's functions to be continuous (instead of smooth).
-Define $\wh\Div(\CX)_{\smth}$ (resp. $\wh\Div(\CX)_{\intb}$) to be the subgroup of $\wh\Div(\CX)$ of arithmetic divisors corresponding to line bundles with smooth metric (resp. integrable metrics).
+Similar to hermitian metrics, we only require the Green functions to be of continuous type (instead of smooth type).
+Define $\wh\Div(\CX)_{\sm}$ (resp. $\wh\Div(\CX)_{\intb}$) to be the subgroup of $\wh\Div(\CX)$ of arithmetic divisors with Green functions of smooth types (resp. integrable Green functions).